← All posts

 Ask DJs how they actually find tracks and the answer that comes up more than anything else is: listening to other DJs' sets.

 SoundCloud mixes.
 Mixcloud shows.
 YouTube sets from Boiler Room or HÖR Berlin.
 The Essential Mix archive.
 Someone plays something you don't recognize, you Shazam it or dig through the tracklist afterward.
-That's the spark.
-Everything after is just buying what you already know you want.
+Everything that follows is just buying what you already know you want.

 1001Tracklists has over 250,000 tracklists from festival sets, radio shows, and club nights.
 Its main value is identification: you heard something, you go find out what it was.
 But once you're looking at a full tracklist from a DJ whose taste you trust, you're not just identifying one track anymore.
-You're browsing a curated selection from someone who knows the room.
-That's better than any store chart.
+You're browsing a curated selection from someone who knows the room, which beats any store chart.

 The set is the filter.
-Someone already did the work of selecting tracks that work on a dance floor.
-You're working backwards from proof, not browsing a store page hoping something jumps out.
+Someone already did the work of picking tracks that survive a dance floor, so you're working backwards from proof instead of hoping something jumps out of a store page.

 Labels and Bandcamp